 Don’t forget your camera!
 Photographers know that winter is the ideal time to spot and photograph animals—elk, deer, bighorn sheep, coyotes and, amazingly enough, bobcats.
 Locals have been spotting more bobcats hunting in their neighborhoods this year.
 Could they be chasing the wild turkeys that are seen everywhere?

-Hiking, Snowshoeing and Sledding
+Hiking, Snowshoeing, and Sledding

-Snow limits hiking at high elevations, but there are many south facing trails that allow hiking year round.
+Snow limits hiking at high elevations, but there are many south-facing trails that allow hiking year-round.
 One of our favorites is the Gem Lake Trailhead at Lumpy Ridge.
 Beginning at 8,000 feet elevation, hike two miles to the pristine alpine lake, or make a left at the junction and hike the Black Canyon Trail along the meadow that borders MacGregor Ranch.
 Look up at the rocks above—The Book, The Pear, Bowels of the Owls, and Sundance Buttress.
 If you’re lucky, you might hear climbers shouting at each other or spot a red-tailed hawk gliding on the wind currents.

 Snowshoeing is gaining in popularity for one simple reason—it’s easy.
 If you can walk you can snowshoe.
 Rent snowshoes at one of the many shops in Estes Park and try it for yourself.
 Popular trails are at Sprague Lake and Bear Lake.
-Many travel south on Highway 7 to Wild Basin where the snow is deeper and the landscape more wild.
+Many travel south on Highway 7 to Wild Basin where the snow is deeper and the landscape wilder.